MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 - **Pick a color scheme:** An intuitive color system aids in interpreting charts by making you associate certain emotions with different colors.
 If you lack an idea where to start, my system uses a hue scale to assign meaning to entries: colder colors mean desired activities (work, programming, hobbies, etc.) while warmer mean suboptimal ones (gaming, browsing the internet, etc.). <br> <br> ![Example dashboard with my system](/images/intro-to-time-tracking/colors.png)

 - **Start small:** at the beginning track only your most productive time: work, side projects, etc. For many people that will be all they need to see positive change that time tracking can bring to their lives.
-And if you decide to record more, system described in this article is designed in a way that supports such need.
+And if you decide to record more, the system described in this article is designed in a way that supports such needs.

 ## Taxonomy